Find answers to general questions frequently asked by visitors about Kyushu National Museum below.

 Is there free Wi-Fi in the museum?

-How long will it take to view all the exhibits?
+How long will I take to view the exhibits?

-Our visitors spend an average of two hours in the exhibition halls.
+While estimates vary depending on person, our visitors spend an average of 2 hours in the exhibition halls.

 I would like to take my time viewing the exhibits.
 What is the best time to visit?